 Conrad’s most significant and influential novels do not speak about Poland nor Central Europe.
 Lord Jim takes place between the ocean and southern Asia, while Heart of Darkness is set in Africa.
 His first novel, Almayer’s Folly, takes place in Borneo.
 The list goes on.
 Joseph Conrad should firstly be seen as a writer in his own right, rather, as many specialists would have it, than as the translator and flag-bearer of a country.

 Conrad’s writing is filled with Gallicisms and French references.
-The writer often uses the determiner in a manner more French than English—”How the time passes!”, writes Conrad in Lord Jim.
-He often gets the false friends mixed up.
-Conrad’s writing idiom was neither French, Polish nor English, but a mix of all these languages.
+The writer often uses the determiner in a manner more reminiscent of French than of English – “How the time passes!”, he writes in Lord Jim.
+He also often gets the false friends mixed up.
+Conrad’s writing idiom was neither French, Polish nor English, but a unique mix of all three.

 Rather than a Polish writer, Joseph Conrad can be seen as the ultimate international author, or a stateless one.
-His influence is not limited to English-speaking countries, even though writers like Francis Scott Fitzgerald or William Faulkner recognised the debt their writings owe to Conrad.
+His influence is not limited to English-speaking countries, even though writers like Francis Scott Fitzgerald or William Faulkner acknowledged the debt their own works owe to Conrad.

 Joseph Conrad back to his roots

-For a 21st century reader as well as for a Polish reader: With his endeavor, Jacek Dukaj gave Joseph Conrad back to his native country through Polish language, a restitution that could only be accomplished nearly a hundred years after Conrad’s death.
+With his endeavor, Jacek Dukaj gave Joseph Conrad back to his native country through the medium of the Polish language, a restitution that could only be accomplished nearly a hundred years after his death.